neroist/nim-wkhtmltox/README.md

 This library depends on the wkhtmltox DLL, so please package it when distributing your application.

+You can use `-d:wkImageLib` and `-d:wkPdfLib` to control what directory the DLLs are looked for, for the `image` and `pdf` submodule respectively.

 ## Get Started

 You can get started with the examples listed here or in the